 Your doctor may also ask you about any recent chest pains to rule out a possible heart condition.

-Your doctor may recommend some other tests to rule out a broken bone or another condition:
+Your doctor may recommend some other tests to rule out a broken bone or another condition.
+Tests include:

-The causes of a rotator cuff injury include the following:
+The causes of a rotator cuff injury can include:

 Tears caused by an injury, such as a fall or a dislocated shoulder.

-A rotator cuff tear following long-term (chronic) overuse
+A rotator cuff tear caused by chronic overuse

 Repetitive overhead use of your arm at work or sport increases the risk of a rotator cuff injury.
 For this reason, it often affects painters, carpenters, cricketers and racket players.